Why Continuous Training is Essential in the Modern Workplace

 Summary

-Research suggests that the development of such programs may help organizations attract highly skilled employees, a benefit that will likely become increasingly important as the labour market continues to become more competitive.
-In addition, continuous training aids existing staff in efforts to optimize core processes, resulting in more engaged and productive teams.
+Research suggests that the development of such programs may help organisations attract highly skilled employees, a benefit that will likely become increasingly important as the labour market continues to become more competitive.
+In addition, continuous training aids existing staff in efforts to optimise core processes, resulting in more engaged and productive teams.

 Featured image by Christina Morillo from Pexels